Is the EDGE Virtual Program open to students outside the Elmore

 What supplies will be

-Each student will need access to a desktop, laptop, or Chromebook along with internet access for at least 6 hours each day.
+Each student will check out a chromebook from The Edge but will need internet access for at least 6 hours each day.
 The EDGE will provide each student with access to OFFICE 365 and a school email.
 The Edgenuity courses have built-in tools; such as calculators, formula sheets, space for notes, etc. *Smart phones and tablets may not be used as they will not be able to support all aspects of the curriculum.

 Is attendance taken, if